 Roses LOVE wood ash.

-Wood ash is not only great in your garden soil, but for your vegetable plants as well.
-To add wood ash in your garden use your hand shovel to add a thin layer around the outside base of your plants.
+How to Add: To add wood ash to your garden, use your hand shovel to add a thin layer around the outside base of your plants.

-You can also sprinkle wood ash inside your chicken coop or chicken run if you do not have dust baths set up.
-Dig a shallow hole and break up the dirt into fine ground with your shovel.
+Dig a shallow hole and break up the dirt into the fine ground with your shovel.
 Add the wood ash and gently mix it into the dirt.
+Just replenish as needed in your dust bath mixture.

 Instant chicken dust bath!